 Points of Pride

-Cumulative GPA for student-athletes is consistently above 3.0 and ranks higher than UM students as a whole.
-Watch a video about student-athlete Alyssa Smith, Lady Griz player and recipient of the Brian and Karen Sippy scholarship.
+- Cumulative GPA for student-athletes is consistently above 3.0 and ranks higher than UM students as a whole.

-A Grizzly home football game is worth $7 million to the local economy, according to the Missoula Chamber of Commerce.
+- A Grizzly home football game is worth $7 million to the local economy.

 UM Foundation Support

-Significant resources from private gifts have been invested in competition facilities.
+- Significant resources from private gifts have been invested in competition facilities.
 However, training facilities need improvement.
 The Foundation is seeking private support to improve infrastructure facilities (weight room, locker room, academic center, meeting rooms) for student-athletes.
-Learn more.
+Kyle and Kevin Washington, on behalf of the Dennis and Phyllis Washington Foundation, have provided $7 million toward this effort.
+Watch a video featuring their gift.

 To make a gift to Athletics today, please complete the form below.